RUCKBReasoning/SpreadsheetBench/README.md

 ## News

-[2024/06] 🔥 We released the evaluation toolkit of SpreadsheetBench.
+[2024/06] 🔥 We released the code for model inference and evaluation.

 [2024/06] 📊 We released the sample data of SpreadsheetBench.